 OAK Advisor & Storyteller

 Hermosa is a independent storyteller, professor and our principal advisor in public relations with the media, agencies, production companies, foundations and organizations

 As an independent storyteller, she collaborates in the camera department as a director of photography.
 As a photojournalist and documentary filmmaker, Giménez uses both languages to tell stories from an intimate and personal point of view.

 As an independent storyteller based in Colombia, he collaborates in the camera department as a second unit cameraman.
 Santiago works as a freelancer for different media in Bogotá and also develops personal projects based on the preservation of memory and multiculturalism his country.

 Miquel is the OAK designer and webmaster.
 We work together to improve our window to the world, joining our philosophy with branding concepts to show our projects in their whole dimension.
 Villalba is a passionate of creative processes, perfectionist and enthusiast of the projects whom demand multidisciplinary team works.
 He is specialist in digital design based on user experience processes.

 Kouta is a trilingual freelancer borned in Brazil and based in Japan.
 He has been working for production companies as a translator, interpreter, coordinator, driver and now as a OAK producer for the Matagi project.

 In Benin, there is an active network of illegal trafficking of petrol from Nigeria since 1970.
-Benin does not dispose of enough gas station to supply the population and the existing ones cannot compete with the lower prices set by the illegal trafficking of petrol by smugglers.Discover
+Benin does not have enough gas stations to supply the population and the existing ones cannot compete with the lower prices set by the illegal trafficking of petrol by smugglers.DISCOVER